 Due to different decoder implementations, more precise signaling of the delay might not benefit all conforming decoders from the perspective of decoding delay for parallel decoding.
 So, it is safe to always assume the worst case.
 In other words, although more accurate signaling of delay might be helpful for certain decoders, it need not be specified in the mandatory part of the bitstream since it is difficult to be used by the normative decoding process.

+Revised Proposal

+It is proposed that the MVC parallel decoding SEI message is modified for used in MV-HEVC, by allowing signaling of the horizontal delay.
+Similar to the parallel decoding SEI message in MVC, it is assumed such an SEI message is present and applicable when raster scan decoding order applies.

+Parallel decoding information SEI message syntax